-August 1620, 1989 4th MALCS institute at Santa Clara, California.
-Themes: Achieving Education & Equity.
+August 16-20, 1989 4th MALCS institute at Santa Clara, California.
+Theme: Achieving Education & Equity.
+Organized by Alma Garcia and Martina Valdez.
 First conference outside of UC Davis.
-Organized by Alma Garcia and Martina Valdez.
-80 attended, 61 of who were undergraduates, many of who were able to attend due to funding efforts by Margarita Melville.
+80 attended, of whom 61 were undergraduates, many of whom were able to attend due to funding efforts by Margarita Melville.
 Members of the Latina Leadership Network attended.

 August 1989 400 persons subscribe to MALCS Newsletter.

 August 3-6, 1990 – 5th MALCS institute at UCLA.
 Theme: Conflict and Contradiction.Organized by Angie Veyna, Chicana/Latina Studies, Office, Chicano Studies Research Center.
 First conference outside of Northern California.